wccalvin/cpp-notes/docs/classes-objects.md

 This is a more realistic use-case than using public access specifier.
 The derived class also inherits constructors of its base class using the members initializer list.

+### Polymorphism

+Polymorphism allows a derived class to override the methods from its base class.